 These are prices for the Personal plan and can be bundled together, costing $59.97 in total.
 That saving of $19.99/year essentially gives you the chat app for free.
 Family, Business, and Enterprise plans are also available.

 Winner: LastPass.
 It has the best free plan in the business.
 When it comes to paid subscriptions, Keeper starts a little less expensive, but that changes quickly when you add additional services.

 Today, everyone needs a password manager.
 We deal with too many passwords to keep them all in our heads, and typing them manually is no fun, especially when they’re long and complex.
 Both LastPass and Keeper are excellent applications with loyal followings.

 I think LastPass has the edge.
-Besides having a very good free plan, it’s better at storing personal documents and information and is more intuitive when filling forms.
+Besides having a very good free plan, it’s better at storing personal documents and information and is more intuitive when filling out forms.
 It also offers full-featured password auditing without requiring an additional subscription and offers to change your passwords automatically.

 But it’s not best for everyone.
-Keeper is a strong contender, and an easy choice if you use a Windows Phone, Kindle or Blackberry.
-It has a consistent, easy-to-use interface that is a delight to use and is just as capable as LastPass when securely performing the basics: filling in password automatically and generating new ones.
+Keeper is a strong contender, and an easy choice if you use a Windows Phone, Kindle, or Blackberry.
+It has a consistent, easy-to-use interface that is a delight to use and is just as capable as LastPass when securely performing the basics: filling in passwords automatically and generating new ones.
 It also allows you to reset your master password if you forget it by answering a security question.